-Volunteering is hard work but there's also a great social side.
-You need to have energy and enthusiasm; to be reliable, use your initiative and be happy to muck in whenever needed and to have the self-discipline to ensure you don’t run out of steam before the end of camp!
+Volunteering is hard work and fairly physical but there’s also a great social side.
+You need to be able to work in a team, be pro-active, have energy and enthusiasm, be reliable, use your initiative and be happy to muck in whenever needed.
+You need to be able to look after yourself during the Festival, be independent and have the self-discipline to ensure you don’t run out of steam before the end of camp!
 We’re not necessarily looking for prior experience but if you’ve worked with young people or those with special needs before, it will be useful.
 We’d like to know about any experience, skills or interests that you have that might be relevant to the Festival and enhance the experience those attending will have.
 Please put details of these on the application form.

 What do I get from it all?